Laura and Jason Kenny race ahead in record books – the power couple in numbers

 That also made her the first British woman to win gold at three separate Games, after Jade Jones, Charlotte Dujardin and Helen Glover all missed the chance to do so.
 Kenny and Dujardin are now the only British women to win multiple medals at three straight Games.

-Kenny had won the team pursuit and omnium double at both London 2012 and Rio 2016, with the omnium still to come in Tokyo giving her the chance to move ahead of Dujardin in the overall medal count.
+Kenny had won the team pursuit and omnium double at both London 2012 and Rio 2016, but she missed an opportunity to move clear of Dujardin in the overall medal count when she finished sixth in the omnium this time around.

-Both women have won their fifth and sixth Olympic medals in Tokyo, Dujardin with bronze in both the individual and team dressage to go with three golds and a silver from the last two Games.
+Both women have won their fifth and sixth Olympic medals at Tokyo 2020, Dujardin with bronze in both the individual and team dressage to go with three golds and a silver from the last two Games.

 Jason Kenny

-His team sprint silver broke the tie and took him alongside another fellow cyclist, Sir Bradley Wiggins with eight total medals – he has six golds to Wiggins’ five, with the latter adding a silver and two bronze.
+His team sprint silver in Japan broke the tie and took him alongside another fellow cyclist, Sir Bradley Wiggins with eight total medals.
+Wiggins boasts five gold medals, a silver and two bronze.

 Hoy and Kenny rode together in the team sprint to win gold in 2008 and 2012.
 Kenny also won the individual sprint in London, upgrading his silver behind Hoy four years previously, and went one better at Rio 2016 by adding the keirin for a golden treble.